• Home

 The main benefit of an automatic gate system on a low-crime property is the perception of security and exclusivity.
 Let’s face it, everyone wants to feel good about where they live and a gated community is like a private club where access privileges are required.
 Any real benefits of crime prevention are a plus.

 Still, other apartment communities add gate systems as a barrier to keep criminals off the property and away from rent-paying residents.
-In this setting, the intention is to reduce crime and retain residents by erecting a significant barrier to unauthorized vehicle and foot traffic.
+In this setting, the intention is to reduce crime and retain residents by erecting a significant barrier to unauthorized vehicles and foot traffic.
 Because it is a capital expense, gates are often considered as a cheaper alternative to hiring and managing courtesy officers.

 Two mechanical gate operators are required to open each wing of the swinging gate, which doubles the expense and requires twice the maintenance.
-Swinging gates also get damaged more severely then sliding gates as anxious drivers hit them as they enter the property with their automobiles.
+Swinging gates also get damaged more severely than sliding gates as anxious drivers hit them as they enter the property with their automobiles.

 Apartment Security Technology: Card Access Systems